Stuffed Sweet Potatoes

 To allow the steam to escape as they cook in the microwave, poke them all over with a fork.

-- If you do not have a microwave you can bake the sweet potatoes at 350 degrees for 50 minutes to 1 hour.
-I recommend lining a sheet pan with foil to bake them on because they tend to weep as they bake.
+• If you do not have a microwave you can bake the sweet potatoes at 350 degrees for 50 minutes to 1 hour.
+I recommend lining a sheet pan with aluminum foil to bake them on because they tend to weep as they bake.
+You can follow the instructions here for How To Bake Sweet Potatoes.

 Make the Filling

-Brown the chicken (or turkey) with the shallot (or onion), oregano and salt in a non-stick skillet.
+Brown the ground chicken breast (or ground turkey) with the shallot (or onion), oregano and salt in a non-stick skillet.

 Add the marinara and spinach and stir it until the spinach is wilted.